ahmadabd/pot/README.md

 # pot
-Remember watering to flowers
+Remember watering and Fertaziling date for your flowers.

-## Taks
-1. upgrade to php 8.1
-2. make enum for role column
+Its a project for managing your flower watering and fertazile date.

+Im trying to make a simple and easy to use application for managing your flowers.